CaioCamatta/sol-script/README.md

 ###  Inspiration

-Delta's lexical grammar is inspired by a number of languages
+SolScript's lexical grammar is inspired by a number of languages
 - C: the [C lexical grammar](https://learn.microsoft.com/en-us/cpp/c-language/lexical-grammar?view=msvc-170).
 - Scala: some of the [lexical grammar](https://www.scala-lang.org/files/archive/spec/2.12/01-lexical-syntax.html) and syntax, such as [block expressions](https://www.scala-lang.org/files/archive/spec/2.11/06-expressions.html#blocks), and functional aspects.
 - Python: some of the design decisions
 - JavaScript: prototypes!
-- Lox: Delta's internals are similar to Lox's in many ways.
+- Lox: SolScript's internals are similar to Lox's in many ways.

 ## V1 Project Tracker